syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/services/2014-8-22-strategy.md

 ![Illustration (left aligned)](/media/implementation-dp.svg)

-Besides technical development and doing end-to-end projects, we also offers consultancy services.
-If your company already has a web team, who handles your internal requirements, we can provide services in developing strategy, choosing appropriate technologies, procurement and configuration, right through to project management and integration.
+If your company already has a web team, we can share our experience and join in on development projects.
+In addition to software development, we can help with technology selection, strategy development, procurement as well as project management.